 Letitia Morehead Walker

 Letitia was the eldest daughter of Gov. and Mrs. Morehead.
-She had three children with William Walker, before his untimely death in 1855.
-She then moved back to Blandwood with her children, while still running their home estate for a few years on her own.
-Browne painted this portrait of Letitia in 1869, soon after both of her parents had passed away.
-It is much more stylized than Gov. and Mrs. Morehead’s portraits, which seems to represent Letitia’s more gregarious personality.
+She was educated at the Greensboro Female Academy under Mary Ann Hoye, and married William Walker in 1848, and they had three children before his untimely death in 1855.
+She then moved her family back to Blandwood while managing her Point Plantation in Davidson County.
+Letitia is documented as a member of the faculty of the nearby Edgeworth Female Academy where she served as an art instructor.
+Browne painted this portrait of Letitia in 1869, years after her parents died.
+It is more stylized than Gov. and Mrs. Morehead’s portraits, which seems to represent Letitia’s sophisticated interests.
 The background of this portrait is reminiscent of the Grand Manner style, with its dramatic landscape and Classical architecture.